Unbeaten Elkhorn Valley rolls over O'Neill

-Falcons' coach Emily Vaughn liked how her veteran squad, that includes seven seniors, responded to adversity.
-"When you can come out of a timeout and you remind them that they've been here before, and they can create the ending they want based on how hard they work," she said.
+Falcons coach Emily Vaughn liked how her veteran squad, which includes seven seniors, responded to adversity.
+"When you can come out of a timeout, you remind them that they've been here before, and they can create the ending they want based on how hard they work," she said.

 Elkhorn Valley blasted out of the blocks and led 18-9 in the first set after a Carney Black service ace.
 Black later assisted 6-foot junior outside Brooke Wilcox to close out set one 25-20.

-The teams traded the next nine point before a Bria Gale service ace gave Elkhorn Valley the lead again at 20-19.
+The teams traded the next nine points before a Bria Gale service ace gave Elkhorn Valley the lead again at 20-19.

 O'Neill responded with a 6-1 run that included two Wreece Liewer kills and a Keeley Chavez ace for a 25-21 win to even the match.

-"I just said, 'We don't need to panic, there's no reason to,' " Vaughn said. " ' You've got the experience; come back and conrol those shots.' "
+"I just said, 'We don't need to panic, there's no reason to,' " Vaughn said. " ' You've got the experience; come back and control those shots.' "

 Perhaps the "We don't need to panic" speech should be transcribed into a book of great pep talks because after that, the Falcons scored 14 of the next 16 points.
 Kenzie Mosel's service ace made it 24-18.